 Designed for spreadsheet-driven medical claim batches where careful preview, field mapping, print alignment, and privacy matter.

-Start from billing exports, claim worklists, practice spreadsheets, or Google Sheets with patient, insured, diagnosis, service, charge, and provider columns.
+Start from billing exports, claim worklists, practice spreadsheets, or Google Sheets with patient, insured, diagnosis, service, charge, provider, payer, and filename columns.

 Generate separate CMS-1500 review PDFs or data overlays for review, print queues, archive, or payer-specific handling.